AdobeDocs/workfront.en/help/classic/workfront-basics/grant-and-request-access-to-objects/remove-permissions-from-objects.md

 &#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Remove entities from the sharing list of an object
+## Remove entities from the sharing list of an object {#remove-entities-from-the-sharing-list-of-an-object}

 You can remove entities (users, job roles, teams, groups, companies) from the sharing list of an object.&nbsp;This removes their permissions to the object.